What is the cost of services provided by SJDC?

 How long does it take to complete digital forensics analysis?

-A basic request for a cell phone analysis and recovery of first level data (includes deleted data) requires about three and half billable hours for most phones.
+A basic request for a cell phone analysis and recovery of first level data (includes deleted data) requires about 6 billable hours for most phones.
 In most cases the recovery of first level data is sufficient.
-Broader requests that involve extensive research are likely to exceed 15 hours.
-Depending on the phone make/model, JTAG forensics is likely to exceed fifteen billable hours.
+Broader requests that involve extensive research are likely to exceed 20 hours.

 Do I have to send my phone for SJDC to recover data (text messages, contacts, call logs, etc)?

 Yes.
-We will need you to send or deliver your phone in order for us to recover your data.
+We will need you to send or deliver your phone, or we can come to you, in order for us to recover your data.
 We can provide insight regarding the recovery of your data from other sources, but our primary service is forensic analysis and data recovery from physical devices.
 In most cases, deleted data is not available from sources other than the device itself.
 We will do our best to minimize the amount of time that you do not have your phone.

 What services does SJDC provide?